Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 * Re-run quest cache comparison for quest levels see ClassJobLevel0 + QuestLevelOffset
 * Achievement _error 683 & 685 Mapping Binding Coil IV & VI
+* Quest/67635 is the only one without an NPC via XIVAPI (Tobana) add method to exclude certain fields in certain ids from merge

 **Changes**
 * Removed Total_Items from xivapi configs and create function to combine all existing ids in cache then compare against pulled list of ids
+* Potentially remove ENpcResident from xivapi script

 **Must Do**
 * Add Resplendent Relics